EDITO-Infra/edito-workshops-presentations/using_datalab/README.md

-# Using EDITO Datalab - 15 Minute Tutorial
+# Using EDITO Datalab - Complete Tutorial

-Learn how to use EDITO Datalab for marine data analysis in just 15 minutes!
-This simplified guide focuses on the core workflow: **find services → configure → run analysis**.
+Learn how to use EDITO Datalab for marine data analysis with this comprehensive guide!
+From finding services to advanced data processing and storage, this tutorial covers everything you need to know.

 ## 🎯 What You'll Learn

 - Navigate to [EDITO Datalab](https://datalab.dive.edito.eu/) and find services
 - Configure RStudio, Jupyter, or VSCode services
-- Search the STAC catalog for marine data
+- Search the STAC catalog for marine data collections
-- Read Parquet files (biodiversity data)
+- Process Parquet files (biodiversity data) and Zarr data (oceanographic data)
+- Combine different data types spatially
+- Save and manage data using personal storage
-- Work with Zarr data (oceanographic data)
+- Work with both R and Python environments

 ## 🚀 Quick Start (15 minutes)